author

 by Mrs. Henry De La Pasture

-Born Elizabeth Lydia Rosabelle Bonham in Naples in 1866, she wrote under the name Mrs. Henry de la Pasture and built a career as an English novelist, dramatist, and writer for children.
-After her second marriage, she was also styled Lady Clifford.
+Born Elizabeth Lydia Rosabelle Bonham in Naples in 1866, she became known to readers as Mrs. Henry de la Pasture and later, after her second marriage, as Lady Clifford.
+Reliable biographical sources describe her as an English novelist, dramatist, and children's writer, and note that she was appointed CBE in 1918.